Fabric Commands

 • SET USER_ROLES command, returns the list of roles of the connected user.

-• SET AUTO_MDB_SCOPE command, provides an ability to query the Logical Unit without performing the GET command explicitly ("No Get") when an SQL statement includes a WHERE clause with the filter by IID.
-The filter must include the field name defined as Instance ID Column of the LU Root Table, otherwise the error message is displayed.
+• SET AUTO_MDB_SCOPE command, allows querying the Logical Unit without performing the GET command explicitly ("No Get") when an SQL statement includes a WHERE clause with the filter by IID.
+The filter must include the field name defined as Instance ID Column of the LU Root Table; otherwise an error message is shown.

 The following logic is performed on each SQL statement run: